SkyLi000/CaptchAPI/README.md

-# Private Simple Captcha Api
+# Captcha Generator API
-Simple api for generating captcha image 🖼️ and audio 🎶 Try using the API: https://captcha-gen.deta.dev/get-random-captcha
+API for generating captcha image 🖼️ and audio 🎶
+Try using the API: https://captcha-gen.deta.dev/get-random-captcha

 # Usages